ParkerGits/test-react-components-with-enzyme-and-jest/01-course-overview-testing-react-components-with-enzyme-and-jest.md

 - Intuitive
 - Predictable

-In this course, we will learn how to make components that manifest the above characteristics.
+In this course, we will learn how to make components with these characteristics

 ## Enzyme
 Throughout the course, we'll be using Enzyme.